- Stressed out?

 These are all feelings, thoughts, and concerns someone experiencing cognitive decline and their family may experience.

 Therapy, marital/caregiver support, and family counseling can be very important in successful treatment of memory loss and/or cognitive decline.
 Cognitive decline can be associated with work performance changes, interpersonal difficulties, problems performing certain daily tasks and household responsibilities, family and parental stress, marital stress, and personality change.
 Counseling can help to decrease depression and anxiety, provide support, bolster self-confidence, and address behavioral problems.
 In therapy, skills are taught and practiced to manage stress and anger, improve communication, and resolve conflicts.
 Therapy can also help to reduce marital conflict and enhance the happiness and relationships of everyone in the family.

 It is our philosophy to capitalize on strengths and to deal with, even mitigate, weaknesses.

-Areas of cognitive functioning evaluated include: attention/concentration, visual and auditory memory and learning, reasoning and problem solving, visual-spatial organization/visual-motor coordination, receptive and expressive language ability, and planning and organizational skills.
-IQ tests and psycho-educational testing may be included as well.
-The neuropsychological tests usually involve paper and pencil tasks, answering questions, manipulating objects and computerized tasks which are administered by a specially trained technician.
+Areas of cognitive functioning evaluated include: Attention/concentration, visual and auditory memory and learning, reasoning and problem-solving, visuospatial organization/visual-motor coordination, receptive and expressive language abilities, and planning and organizational skills.
+IQ tests and psychoeducational testing may be included as well.
+The neuropsychological tests usually involve paper-and-pencil tasks, answering questions, manipulating objects, and computerized tasks which are administered by a specially trained technician.

 Click on Is a Comprehensive Evaluation Important? to learn why comprehensive evaluations are critical in determining an accurate diagnosis.